 The VA will award you a monthly payment and full medical coverage for all of your service-connected conditions.
 The exact amount of the monthly payment will depend on your combined VA rating for your conditions.

 Will the VA make my rating for my amputation permanent?

-All amputations are undeniably permanent, however, they will not qualify for Permanent and Total (P&T) status if they do not qualify for a Total rating (100%).
+All amputations are undeniably permanent, however, they will only qualify for the official Permanent and Total (P&T) status if they qualify for a Total rating (100%).